 Student records are protected under the Family Educational Rights and Privacy Act of 1974, commonly known as FERPA.
 DSCE does not disclose student records to anyone without prior consent from the student.

 An exception applies when the student is found responsible for violating drug or alcohol policies.
 As outlined in University Policy 72 - Family Educational Rights and Privacy, the University may notify the student's parents about a violation of drug or alcohol policies.

-DSCE staff cannot speak to anyone about your case without your consent.
-If you would like for a staff member to speak with your parent or guardian, you must complete a FERPA waiver form indicating that you consent to us speaking with your parent.
+DSCE staff cannot speak to anyone about your case without your written consent.
+If you would like for a staff member to speak with your parent or guardian, you must complete and sign a FERPA waiver indicating that you consent to us speaking with your parent.

 Student participation in the conduct process is completely voluntary.
 You have the right to share information or not to share information with the Hearing Officer.
 Should you choose not to participate, the process will continue and the Hearing Officer will make a decision based on the information that is available.